Piolintech123/WRO2026-FE-PiolinTech/docs/components/03_Motors.md

 track surface
 ```

-For example, Piolín may travel differently at the same nominal drive command when the front wheels are centered compared with when they are strongly turned.
+Piolín may therefore travel differently at the same nominal drive command when the steering system is centered compared with when the front wheels are strongly turned.

-During strong steering, the vehicle experiences additional rolling and lateral resistance.
-This means that the propulsion system and steering system cannot be treated as completely independent physical systems even though they use separate motors.
+During steering, additional rolling and lateral resistance can appear at the tires.

+This means the propulsion and steering systems are mechanically separate but dynamically connected.

 The software must therefore consider the interaction between: